Mother Angelica: Stroke and reduced capacity

 On July 3, 2000, Mother Angelica collapsed, turned blue, and became unconscious.
 All tests were normal and she recovered rapidly.

-On September 5, 2001, Mother Angelica suffered facial paralysis, with an MRI showing she had had bilateral recurrent strokes.
+On September 5, 2001, she suffered facial paralysis, with an MRI showing she'd had bilateral recurrent strokes.
 She returned to taping her show twice weekly on September 25.
 On December 11, she fell and fractured her arm, requiring surgery.

-On Christmas Eve, Angelica collapsed in the monastery chapel and was found unresponsive, a CT scan revealing a cerebral hemorrhage.
+On Christmas Eve, Mother Angelica collapsed in the monastery chapel and was found unresponsive, with a CT scan revealing a cerebral hemorrhage.
 She was transferred to Birmingham and underwent a craniotomy to remove the blood clot from around her brain.
 Despite this, there had already been damage to the part of the brain controlling speech and understanding.
-However, within one week she could move both legs, and the paralysis affecting her left hand and mouth for three months had gone.
+However, within one week, she could move both legs, and the paralysis that had affected her left hand and mouth for three months had gone.

-On January 25, 2002, she returned to her monastery, and since then needed assistance.
-She also suffered from seizures which sapped her energy.
-She began speech therapy and stopped hosting television programs.
-As her health declined, fellow sisters at the Hanceville monastery began providing her constant care.
-Mother Angelica attributed her need for purification as the reason for her stroke.
+On January 25, 2002, Mother Angelica returned to her monastery but needed assistance from then on.
+She also suffered from seizures, which sapped her energy.
+She also began speech therapy and stopped hosting television programs.
+As her health declined, other sisters at the Hanceville monastery began providing her constant care.
+She attributed her need for purification as the reason for her stroke.

 Last overseas trips

-Mother Angelica was restless for one more miracle and felt she could be useful in helping the faithful to cope with the clerical sex-abuse scandal, which broke in early 2002.
-In October 2003, she travelled to Lourdes for a six-day pilgrimage.
-Mother Angelica and the pilgrims there reached out to one another.
-She did not receive physical healing, but discovered she was still needed and could do much good, even in silence.
+Mother Angelica was eager for one more miracle and felt she could be useful in helping the faithful to cope with the clerical sex-abuse scandal, which broke in early 2002.
+In October 2003, she travelled to Lourdes for a six-day pilgrimage, during which she and the other pilgrims reached out to one another.
+Although she did not receive physical healing, she discovered she was still needed and could do much good, even in silence.

-In December 2004, Mother Angelica visited the Japanese island of Kyushu.
-They explored the possibility of a monastery in Nagasaki, and went north to visit the shrine of Our Lady of Akita.
-She was in considerable pain and a doctor felt Angelica had fractured her tail bone while in Akita.
-Mother Angelica was much less mobile and more frail following this.
+In December 2004, Mother Angelica visited the Japanese island of Kyushu to explore the possibility of a monastery in Nagasaki.
+She then went north to visit the shrine of Our Lady of Akita, but was in considerable pain and a doctor felt that she had fractured her tailbone while in Akita.
+Following all this, Mother Angelica was much less mobile and more frail.

 Daughter houses

 Before her major stroke, Mother Angelica had been considering the founding of new monasteries.
-Following her 2001 stroke, overseeing this seemed beyond reach.
-There were forty-two nuns at the Hanceville monastery, but not all of the older nuns agreed to founding new monasteries as theirs was only five years old.
-Five nuns – the "Phoenix Phive" – led by Sister Mary Fidelis, founded a monastery in Phoenix, Arizona in 2005.
+Following her 2001 stroke, though, overseeing this effort seemed beyond reach.
+There were 42 nuns at the Hanceville monastery, but not all the older nuns agreed to founding new monasteries because theirs was only five years old.
+Five nuns, however—the "Phoenix Phive," led by Sister Mary Fidelis—founded a monastery in Phoenix, Arizona, in 2005.

 In July 2008, Sister Grace Marie, a former Anglican convert, and four other nuns started a new foundation with Mother Angelica's blessing in San Antonio, Texas.
 The nuns who left for San Antonio had been "bridging the gap" between two factions of nuns who would soon have a major dispute.